funvill/funvill.github.io/_posts/2010-06-28-spoils-of-war.md

 categories: [Dice, Dice, gambling, game, Games, Games]
 ---
 Spoils of War is a dice game.
 This game was once used by soldiers to divide their spoils of war.
-It has been suggested centurions played the game for Christ€™s garments after his crucifixion.
+It has been suggested centurions played the game for Christ&quot;s garments after his crucifixion.
 Spoils of War is also known as Ten, Spot, Dicey, Roll-Ten and Birdie.
 In Italy it's called Talus, in Turkey its called Zarf and it's called Passe-Dix in French.
-It€™s a very, very simple game.
+It&quot;s a very, very simple game.

 <strong>What You Need to Play</strong>
 <ul>